LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 LinkedIn Lead Gen Forms best practices

 Want to get the most out of your LinkedIn ads?
-You need to follow LinkedIn Lead Gen Forms best practices.
+Follow the LinkedIn Lead Gen Forms best practices.

 1. Use a compelling headline and description